Pain · Mittelstand voice

 UK register sits between German and US register and tolerates some imported posture.
 US register does not.
 A UK-tuned page in the US market still loses on outcome-first opening, on quantified peer claim above the fold, and on USD pricing posture.
 UK passing is not US passing.
 Sort the channels and the pages by destination market, not by language.

 A Market Entry Sprint rebuilds hero, primary product pages, sales deck, and outbound register over six to ten weeks.
-A Cross-Border Build covers full multi-channel rewrite, paid landing-page architecture, sales enablement and outbound register over three to six months.
+A Cross-Border Build covers full multi-channel rewrite, paid landing-page architecture, sales enablement, and outbound register over three to six months.
 A Group Partnership runs ongoing rebuild and run on monthly retainer with a twelve-month minimum.
-Pricing is confirmed in discovery, not on the public site.
+Public prices are not listed; fit, scope, and sequence are set after the inquiry review.

 No. The German-market site stays inside German register.
 The US-facing surfaces sit on a separate voice line with separate hero, separate proof stack, and separate calls to action.
 The firm runs two voices, one per market, not one translated voice across both.
 The /de/ mirror keeps its register and its reader.

-Inquiry through the contact form and a discovery conversation.
-Send the US-facing site, the sales deck, the last three outbound sequences, and any LinkedIn campaigns.
+Inquiry through the contact form.
+Share the US-facing site, the sales deck, the last three outbound sequences, and any LinkedIn campaigns.
 Response within one business day.

 What this work does not include.

-Send the US site, the deck, the last three outbound sequences.
+Share the US site, the deck, and the last three outbound sequences.
 Response within one business day.